 Strategic questioning can significantly enhance the quality of student observations.
 Rather than accepting initial responses, teachers should probe deeper with prompts like "What else do you notice?" or "Tell me more about the colours/shapes/details you see."
 In science contexts, this might involve encouraging students to observe an experiment setup by noting specific measurements, materials, or environmental conditions before making predictions.
 Think-pair-share structures work particularly well during this phase, allowing quieter students to rehearse their observations before contributing to whole-class discussions.

 Time allocation proves critical for meaningful observation.
 Research from Harvard Project Zero suggests that students need at least 30 seconds of silent looking time before sharing begins.
 For complex visual sources such as historical photographs or detailed scientific diagrams, extending this to 60-90 seconds allows for deeper noticing.
-Teachers can enhance this process by providing observation tools such as magnifying glasses for detailed artwork analysis or encouraging students to cover and reveal different sections of an image systematically, building comprehensive understanding through focused attention.
+Teachers can enhance this process by providing observation tools such as magnifying glasses for detailed artwork analysis or encouraging students to cover and reveal different sections of an image systematically, building comprehensive understanding through focussed attention.

 What Questions Help Students Move from "Think" to "Wonder"?